 Culture of openness

 I’ve seen how accommodating the MTG Mannheim community was during our training camp inside their facility.
-Even there is a language barrier; German National Sprint Coach Valerij Bauer shared his training techniques.
-Meanwhile, Alexandra Burghardt, even though she is preparing for Olympic qualifiers, took the time to meet us and lead our athletes’ warm-up and drills.
-On top of this, Michael Germann, even he is the head of the MTG Mannheim, takes care of everything we need to make our stay in the city more comfortable.
+Even though there is a language barrier; German National Sprint Coach Valerij Bauer shared his training techniques.
+Meanwhile, Alexandra Burghardt, even though she is preparing for Olympic qualifiers, took the time to meet us and lead our athletes’ warm-ups and drills.
+On top of this, Michael Germann, even though he is the head of the MTG Mannheim, takes care of everything we need to make our stay in the city more comfortable.
 The hands-on attitude of sports leaders in Germany should be emulated by those leaders who never go down from their “ivory towers.”

 Culture of integrity